East Lothian has 40 miles of breathtaking coastline and award winning beaches making this an ideal destination for a day out.

 Seacliff Beach is entered through a private road off the A198 at Auldhame.
 On the north side of the beach is a sheltered spot containing Seacliff Harbour, said to be the smallest in the UK.
 Great views of Tantallon Castle which looms on a cliff overlooking the beach.
 Sandy beach ideal for families and watersports.
 Excellent rock pools at either end of the beach.

 Almost hidden behind the rocky outcrop at Torness Point, this beautiful sandy beach runs south for about 400m, backed along its length of amazing dunes.
+Toilet facilities are available all year.

 Yellowcraig is a natural cove beach with spectacular views on the 1885 lighthouse on Fidra Island.
 It is a very popular family beach, which offers nature trails, barbecue site (which must be pre-booked with the Council) and adventure play area located next to the car park.
+Toilets and showers are available on site

 An attractive beach with fine golden sand bounded by a rocky shore and backed by low coastal grassland spotted with picnic tables.
 Whitesands is an ideal place for an early-morning swim.
+Toilets facilities are available all year.